-Student Name: Curre nt Grade: Date of Meeting ;:
+Student Name: Curre ent Grade: Date of Meetin g:

 STEP 1: Meeting Participants

-Education Rights Holder(s) ("ERH") Present?
+Education Rights Holder(s) ("ERH") [ Mandatory Participant ☐ Present? ?
 Name:

-Student ☐ Present?
+Student Present?
 Name:

-Caregiver(s), if different than ERH
+Caregiver(s), if different than ERH $\Box$ Present?

-Social Worker/Probation Officer ☐ Present?
 Name:

+Social Worker Present?
+Nam ne:

 Minor's Attorney/Public Defender

+Foster Youth Counselor/Liaison Present?
+Name:

-Academic Counselor
+Academic Counselor Present?
+Name:

-School Administrator

-Other

-Other

-STEP 2: ERH Best Interest Dete rmination

-The ERH makes the final decision about whether remaining in the current school or any other school of origin is in the student's best interest, based on the completion of the chart, all the information available to the team, the Foster Youth Liaison's recommendation, and what the ERH believes would best serve the youth's needs.

-Consideration of Impact of Distance on Education How long is the student willing to spend in transit each day?
-Minutes How early is the student willing to leave for school?
-AM How late is the student willing to get home from school?
-PM

-ERH Chooses: to have the yout th remain in school of origin OR

-To waive the youth's right to remain in their school of origin and requests immediate enrollment
+Other Other STEP 2: ERH Best Interest Determ nination The ERH makes the final decision about whe based on the completion of the chart, all the believes would best serve the youth's needs e information Consideration of Impact of Distance How long is the student willing to sp How early is the student willing to le How late is the student willing to get end in tran eave for sch sit each day? ool?
+AN ERH Chooses: to have the youth remain in School of Origin OR ☐ To waive the youth's right to rem nain in their School of Or igin and requests ir nmediate enrollment at: scl nool.
+If ERH decides to waive the y tion plan is not needed.

-at: scho ol.

-If ERH decides to waive the youth's right to school of origin, a transportation plan is not needed.

-STEP 3: Foster Youth Liaison Recommendation The youth's AB 490 Education Liaison: recommends or does not recommend that the youth remain in their school of origin for the following reasons: STEP 4: Identify School Options Option 1: School student attended before home placement change, or current school if student has not Option 2: School of residence after home placement change: \\\\\\\.
-Option 3: School attended when student first entered foster care/probation system: \\\\\\.
-Option 4: Any other school(s) attended within the last 15 months where the student has a connection: Option 5: Any school(s) to which the student would have matriculated (elementary to middle or middle to high school) from options 1-4 above, using district feeder patterns: STEP 5: Transportation Plan Transportation to the school of origin will be provided by: Group Home / STRTP.
+STEP 3: Foster Youth Liaison Recommendation The Foster Youth's AB 490 Educational Liaison: recommends or does not recommend that the youth remain in their School of Origin for the following reasons: STEP 4: Identify School Options Option 1: School student attended before home placement change, or current school if student has not yet moved: \\\\\ Option 2: School of residence after home placement change: \\\\\\.
+Option 3: School attended when student first entered foster care/probation system: . .
+Option 4: Any other school(s) attended within the last 15 months where the student has a connection: Option 5: Any school(s) to which the student would have matriculated (elementary to middle or middle to high school) from options 1-4 above, using district feeder patterns: \\\\\\\ STEP 5: Transportation Plan Transportation to the School of Origin will be provided by: Group Home / STRTP.
 Child Welfare or Probation Agency in the form of: Reimbursement to an individual: Individual's name: Relationship to student: Agency providing reimbursement:

-Public transportation to be facilitated by the child welfare or probation agency:
+Public transportation to be facilit tated by the child welfare or probation agency:

 The route identified is:

-☐ The School of Origin school district in the form n of:
+The School of Origin school distri ict in the form of:

-Bus or other vehicle Bus or other vehicle
+☐ Bus or other vehicle

-Reimbursement to an individual:
+Reimbursem Reimbursement to an individual:

-Individual's name:
+Individual's nam Individual's name:

-Relationship to student:
+Relationship to Relationship to student:

 Public transportation to be facilitated by the school district:

 The route identified is:

 Other (including shared responsibility with nearby district).
 Describe:

 ·

 STEP 6: Consent

 ERH Signature:

 Student Signature:

 School Administrator:

 Child Welfare:

 Title:

 Other: Title:

-ATTACHMENT B
+Attachment B

-Indemnification and Insurance Requirements
+Insurance Requirements